sohkai/ethpayroll/README.md

 ### Notes

 - The [contract](./contracts/Payroll.sol) has been liberally commented to flesh out the details
+- No upgrade path has been considered, but if one was required, it would be worthwhile to encapsulate the data into separate employee registry and accounting contracts
 - The `payday()` function assumes that ETH has been implemented as a ERC20 contract, but the rest of the contract assumes usage of the native functions (i.e. `this.balance`, `address.transfer`)
 - The usage of the exchange rate oracle also assumes that it knows of an address for an ETH ERC20